-The Community Node will be an area to accommodate future intensification.
-The Community Node will be the centre of both residential and employment activity for Lakeview, combining a mix of uses including residential uses, cultural activities and infrastructure, shopping, dining, office, commerce, and recreation.
-The location of the Community Node will be determined through future study as part of the Inspiration Lakeview project.
+The Community Node will be an area to future The accommodate intensification.
+Community Node will be the centre of both residential and employment activity for Lakeview, combining a mix of uses including residential uses, activities, cultural shopping, dinina. office, commerce, and recreation.
+The location will be determined following the next phase of study for Inspiration Lakeview.